Amcache timestamps explained: KeyLastWriteTimestamp vs LinkDate vs the rest

 KeyLastWriteTimestamp#

-This is the registry-level last-write time of the key containing the entry.
-It is metadata of the registry hive itself — Windows updates it every time the key's contents change.
+The registry-level last-write time of the key containing the entry.
+Hive metadata.
+Windows updates it every time the key's contents change.

-For Root\InventoryApplicationFile\<entry>, the KeyLastWriteTimestamp is updated whenever the appraiser writes or updates that entry.
-In practice this means:
+For Root\InventoryApplicationFile\<entry>, the KeyLastWriteTimestamp is updated whenever the appraiser writes or updates that entry:

 • The first time the appraiser inventories a file, the key is created and its KeyLastWriteTimestamp is the inventory time.